olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 In the context of a single process (as shown above) idempotence is not so exiting...
 However with distributed systems that are communicating over a network things are getting more interesting.

 Firstly it's important to understand why distributed computing is difficult and why there is an important difference between calling a method in the same process and calling a service that lives on a remote system via a network.
 Years ago Peter Deutsch enumerated eight [Fallacies of Distributed Computing](https://en.wikipedia.org/w/index.php?title=Fallacies_of_distributed_computing&oldid=916589690).
 The first one was "The network is reliable".
-There is also a good paper called [A Note on Distributed Computing](http://www.psinaptic.com/link_files/distributed_computing.pdf) I can recommend.
+There is also a good paper called [A Note on Distributed Computing](http://www.psinaptic.com/link_files/distributed_computing.pdf) I strongly recommend.

  So what can probably go wrong when A and B communicate via a network?
 A lot.
 Let's look at a sequence diagram of two services communication.
 Service A sends a Request to Service B.